Dave Dutton Actor and Writer Biography

 He has appeared in long running sitcoms; done voice-overs; live theatre; radio presenting; scriptwriting; fronted a comedy folk group and written around 15 books (now available online).

-He is currently writing children's books and now his autobiography: The Thirty Bob Kid, available on Amazon with nearly 50 five star reviews.
+He is currently writing children's books and now his autobiography: The Thirty Bob Kid, is available on Amazon with nearly 50 five star reviews.

 In 2019, he was back in Emmerdale as a grumpy Northern buyer of a second hand car.

 In 2018, he was on ITN News where he was interviewed by Damon Green about the Met Office contemplating using local dialect and expressions in weather reports.

 In May 2018, he played the guest lead role of Ted Cullins in BBC's Doctors - a man with dementia who imagined himself to be Henry the Eighth - with upsetting consequences.

 In April 2017, he was Leslie Rawlins in Coronation Street - civil war re-enactor and teacher.

 In August 2016, he played a deadpan prison guard in Emmerdale, gently taking the mickey out of prison visitor David.

 In June 2013, he played half crab\half actor Vince Mitchell in the world premiere of Suspended in Space written by Dr Who writer Keith Temple in which 3 people were trapped in a lift at a scifi convention with hilarious and moving consequences.